saper0/qpcert/README.md

 ## Installation

 The codebase is built using the NTKs from the implementation of [Provable robustness of (graph) neural networks against data poisoning and backdoor attacks](https://arxiv.org/abs/2407.10867).
-We thank the authors for privately sharing the repository with us.
+We thank the authors for sharing the repository with us.
 The code is developed using Python 3.11 and requires the following packages and has been tested with the listed versions:

 * pytorch 2.0.1
 * pyg (pytorch geometric) 2.3.1